04 Jun

 • If it costs between $20.00 to $30.00 and is white, you can drink it that night or keep it (52 to 55 degrees F) for up to 5 years from vintage date.
 If red, you can drink that night or for 10 to 15 additional years.

 When I give the very general rule of say an additional 10 to 15 years for a red, I have to qualify also that we are talking about the majority of wines in the category.
 This and the over $30 are the categories where you find the biggest disappointments of quality compared to price.
 Chance of finding wine tastes that like a more expensive bottle?
 Roughly 25%.
-The cork probably will be 1.75” or 44 mm.
+The cork probably will be 1.89” or 48 mm.

 • If it costs over $30.00 a bottle and is white, you can drink it that night or keep it for minimally an additional 10 years.
 If red, you can drink that night or for minimally an additional 15 years.

 Now is the time where the provenance of the wine is a big question.
 You spent over $30 and have a duty, no, a right to know where this wine has been if you are say 5 or more years from the vintage date.
 Spend a few seconds to ask the retailer.
 And before you ask, note if it was stored badly, in sunlight, standing up etc. The wine will not necessarily be bad if it was not properly stored but it will not be as good as it should have been with proper storage.
 Hopefully he will know where the wine has been.
-The cork here should be 2.0” or 49mm.
+The cork here should be 2.0” or 49mm up to 2.12" or 54mm.
 Note that wine corks don’t last forever.
 To be insured that wine is not affected by the cork in aging, they should be replaced every 25 years.
 You might buy a bottle that is over 25 years and the corks has not been replaced (and I have) but realize there is an additional risk in that.
 I recently received a bottle of 1970 Bordeaux from my brother Joe where the wine cork was deteriorating but not yet fully gone.
 It had not been recorked.
 The wine was “just” and another year or two would have been gone.
 The sign it had not been recorked is the amount of ullage or the empty space between the cork and the level of the wine.
 A wine that has been recorked has been topped up with a younger specimen of that wine.
 Penfolds Grange make a big deal of the winemaker travelling the world recorking the wine.

 The wine also had a goodly amount ullage or space between the cork and the wine.